✔ No Win, No Fee*

 The VW NOx Emissions Group Litigation relates to vehicles manufactured by Volkswagen, Audi, SEAT or Skoda with a 1.2, 1.6 or 2.0 litre EA189 diesel engine, manufactured before 2016.

 Other cars may be affected including, Porsche.
-Whilst no finding or decision has been made in respect of other vehicles such as Porsche, we are looking into them.
+Whilst no finding or decision has been made in respect of other vehicles such as Porsche, our panel are looking into them.